Adolescent DBT Referral Process

 The goals of the screening appointment are as follows: > To provide education about the DBT program at Trinitas > To assess whether clients'/families' goals match what DBT at Trinitas can provide > To assess clients'/families' motivation to participate in a comprehensive DBT program > To establish an objective baseline of clients' presenting problems, in order to measure progress during the course of treatment

 Clients will be asked about their symptoms and what has brought them to DBT, as well as any obstacles that could interfere with being successful in DBT.
 Clients will have the opportunity to ask questions about the program, as well.

 The first appointment with clients' individual therapists will be provided either: at the screening time or,within five business days, after the information is reviewed with the DBT consultation team and/or DBT coordinator and the individual therapist will call the family to schedule the first session.

-After the third pre-treatment session and the signing of the commitment agreement, clients and families will begin the Comprehensive Adolescent DBT program.
+After the fourth pre-treatment session and the signing of the commitment agreement, clients and families will begin the Comprehensive Adolescent DBT program.
 This program includes weekly individual/family therapy, a weekly multi-family DBT skills group, and phone coaching.